 If the young learner struggles, at any point, to engage with the new knowledge the teacher offers guidance using scaffolding techniques.
 The advantage of using the environment to support, and scaffold, learning is that it allows the skilled teacher to extend for those children who truly understand the concept, and to scaffold, support and consolidate for those children who need further support.
 The learner advances step by step, re-iterating existing knowledge and gradually becoming less reliant on teacher input.
 Remember both Bruner and Vygotsky were psychologists concerned with cognition as Bruner put at the end of his 1961 paper “in sum, the very attitudes and activities that characterize “figuring out” or “discovering” things for oneself also seem to have the effect of making things more accessible in memory”.

-The alternative to the discovery method advocated is the teaching tool of direct instruction.
-Using this tool would see a teacher instructing a whole class and then talking through the example of 1 + 1 = 2, which seem to have few benefits and relatively little impact upon cognition.
+The alternative to the discovery method advocated is the sole use of the teaching method direct instruction.
+Using this method would see a teacher instructing a whole class and then talking through the example of 1 + 1 = 2, which seems to have few benefits and relatively little impact upon cognition.
 This approach presumes that the child already has a sound understanding of cardinal number, conservation of number, abstract representation.
 The opportunities for misconception are manifold.
 Indeed, because of the nature of direct instruction, a young learner is far more likely to suffer cognitive load issues.
 Well-executed discovery learning on the other hand, which scaffolds knowledge under the guidance of a teacher simplifies a task by reducing the number of constituent acts required to reach a solution (Wood, Bruner and Ross, 1976).

 In conclusion, discovery is a teaching method, which encourages learners to problem-solve or engage with the knowledge that has just been acquired; it does not expect the learner to discover essential information.
 Discovery does not intend, as its primary purpose, to teach problem-solving or to create problem-solvers although constructivists hoped that it would.
-Discovery uses teaching tools such as direct instruction, scaffolding, the mantle of the expert and re-iterative techniques to sharpen the focus on the intended outcome and embed knowledge into memory.
+Discovery incorporates others methods such as direct instruction and the mantle of the expert, in addition to, tools such as scaffolding and re-iterative techniques to sharpen the focus on the intended outcome and embed knowledge into memory.

 This blog is a collaboration between myself and Ruth Swailes.
 Ruth has contributed the intelligent stuff about EY whilst the rest is mine.